Omnigraph

 • starts a local RustFS-backed object store

-• creates a bucket and S3-backed Omnigraph repo
+• creates a bucket and S3-backed Omnigraph graph

 • loads the checked-in context fixture